molly-cactus/rusty_key/README.md

 Don't?

+## Acknowledgements

+I'd like to thank:

+* John Mair, whose [binding_of_caller gem](https://github.com/banister/binding_of_caller), released under the MIT license, makes all this possible.
+* The Rust Lang Team, who do great work and inspire terrible jokes.
+* Matz, who will hopefully not ban me from using Ruby for releasing this.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/smoochbot/rusty.
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.